 The Samsung AU8000 is one of the entry-level models in Samsung's 2021 lineup, replacing the Samsung TU8000.
 It's the only TV in the Crystal UHD lineup in North America, but in Europe, it sits between the AU7000 and AU9000 models.
 It competes with other entry-level models like the Sony X80J, LG UP8000, and Hisense A6G.
 It's a simple model that lacks features like variable refresh rate (VRR) and HDMI 2.1 support.
 It runs a simplified version of Samsung's 2021 Tizen OS smart interface, which offers most of the same features as more advanced models but has fewer animations to keep the interface running smoothly.
 It comes with the same great remote as more expensive models, and it even supports voice controls to make it easy to find your favorite content.

-The Samsung AU8000 is good for watching TV shows in a bright room.
-Although it doesn't get very bright, it still has great reflection handling, meaning visibility won't be an issue in a moderately-lit room.
-It doesn't have upscaling issues with lower-resolution content like cable boxes or older shows on DVD.
-Sadly, it has a narrow viewing angle, so it's not ideal if you like to move around with the TV on or have a wide seating arrangement, as the image degrades when viewed from the side.
+The Samsung AU8000 is decent for watching TV shows.
+Although it doesn't get very bright, it still has great reflection handling, meaning visibility won't be an issue in a moderately lit room.
+It doesn't have upscaling issues with lower-resolution content, so it's a good choice for watching shows from cable boxes or DVDs.
+Sadly, it has a narrow viewing angle, so it's not ideal if you like to move around your room while watching TV or have a wide seating arrangement, as the image degrades when viewed from the side.

-The Samsung AU8000 is decent for watching sports in a bright room.
+The Samsung AU8000 is decent for watching sports.
 It has great reflection handling, so it can handle some glare in a moderately-lit room, but bright lights or windows are still distracting.
 Unfortunately, it has a slow response time, so fast-moving action in sports looks blurry.
-Also, it has a narrow viewing angle so it's not ideal for watching the big game with a group of friends, as only people sitting directly in front of the TV will enjoy the best image.
+Also, it has a narrow viewing angle, so it's not ideal for watching the big game with a group of friends, as anyone not seated directly in front of the TV has to view a degraded image.

 The Samsung AU8000 is decent for use as a PC monitor.
-It has low input lag for a responsive desktop experience, so your mouse movements feel smooth.
-It has great reflection handling if you want to use it in a fairly well-lit room.
-It displays chroma 4:4:4 properly, which which is essential for clear text from a PC.
-Sadly, it has narrow viewing angles, so the image looks washed out at the side if you sit too close.
+It has low input lag for a responsive desktop experience, making your mouse movements smooth.
+However, due to the TV's slow response time, there's noticeable motion blur with quick-moving objects.
+It has great reflection handling, so glare isn't an issue in a moderately-lit room.
+It also displays chroma 4:4:4 properly, which is essential for clear text from a PC.
+Unfortunately, the TV has a narrow viewing angle, so the image looks washed-out at the sides if you sit too close to the screen, and it doesn't support 1440p @ 60Hz.

 Size | US Model | Short Model Code |